Sach-123/portfolio/README.md

 # Portfolio
-My personal portfolio webite created using ReactJs and styled using TailwindCSS.
+My personal portfolio wesbite created using ReactJs and styled using TailwindCSS.

 ## 1. Initialization
-The project is initialized using the frontend tooling [Vite](https://vitejs.dev/).
+The project is initialized using the frontend tool [Vite](https://vitejs.dev/).

 ## 2. Tools and packages used in this portfolio
 1. [ReactJs](https://react.dev/)